 If you wear an Apple Watch and you're a Spotify Premium subscriber, the feature that you've long been waiting for is finally here.
-That's right, as Friday, May 21, you can finally download playlists, albums and podcasts from Spotify onto your Apple Watch for offline listening.
-Hallelujah.
+That's right, you can finally download playlists, albums and podcasts from Spotify onto your Apple Watch for offline listening.
+Spotify announced the feature in late May, and it's slowly been tricking it out to Apple Watch running the latest watchOS.

 This is a huge deal because for years, you were only able to download music onto your Apple Watch for offline listening if you were an Apple Music subscriber.
 It was a great selling point for runners, for example, because it allowed them to leave their iPhone at home and still listen to music via their Apple Watch and wireless earbuds.
 (If you subscribe to Deezer, you also recently gained the ability to download music to your Apple Watch.)